A Call For Change

 Can you just like, like I said, you see a parent struggling, pat them on the back, say, you're doing a really good job.
 Right.

-If you see somebody who looks pretty, say, oh my God, you look so beautiful today.
+If you see somebody who looks pretty, say, oh my God, he looks so beautiful today.

 And